Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Acknowledgments

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1745016 awarded to VS. VS and VV acknowledge the support from the Technologies for Safe and Efficient Transportation University Transportation Center, and Mobility21, A United States Department of Transportation National University Transportation Center.
+This material is based on work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1745016 awarded to VS. VS and VV acknowledge the support from the Technologies for Safe and Efficient Transportation University Transportation Center, and Mobility21, A United States Department of Transportation National University Transportation Center.
 RM and HK acknowledge funding support from ASCR for DOE-FOA-2493 ``Data-intensive scientific machine learning'' and for SCIDAC RAPIDS2.
-RM and HK also acknowledge support from Penn State Institute for Computational and Data Sciences.
+RM and HK also acknowledge support from the Penn State Institute for Computational and Data Sciences and a Young Investigator Program award from the Army Research Office (PM - Dr. Rob Martin).